-B. Landscaping standard.
-Any portion of a lot developed for commercial uses which are not used for buildings, other structures, parking or loading spaces, or aisles, driveways, sidewalks, and designated storage areas shall be planted and maintained with grass or other all-season groundcover vegetation.
+A. Landscaping standard.
+Any portion of a lot developed for industrial uses which are not used for buildings, other structures, parking or loading spaces, or aisles, driveways, sidewalks, and designated storage areas shall be planted and maintained with grass or other all-season groundcover vegetation.
 Grass shall be kept neatly mowed.
 Landscaping with trees and shrubs is permitted and encouraged.
-See additional landscaping and buffering standards in article 5.
+See additional landscaping standards in article 5.